How To Get Rid of Acne Scars: Best Treatment Options & More

 Hypertrophic scars form when collagen production goes into overdrive as the skin repairs and creates an elevated bump on the skin.
 These raised scars usually develop on the chest or back.
 While similar, do not confuse a hypertrophic scar for a keloid.
 Keloids, unlike hypertrophic scars, extend beyond the bounds of the original skin injury, tend to be more voluminous and do not regress over time.
 Hypertrophic scars are considerably more common than keloids and will often (gradually) improve within several months or after a year on their own.
 If a raised scar appears rather large and remains stagnant over time, you might have a keloid and need to seek treatment from your doctor or dermatologist.
 Keep in mind: Keloids and hypertrophic scars are a cosmetic concern and do not imply that you’re experiencing symptoms of a health-threatening condition.

-Acne Scars 2
+Healing Cream for Acne Scars

 How To Get Rid of Acne Scars